AveryBurke/Full-Stack-Data-Platform-Tool/README.md

-This project is in progress and not currently deployed.
+This project is in progress and not currently hosted.
 It's a data management and visualization tool for the [AACT database of clinical trials](https://aact.ctti-clinicaltrials.org/) incorporating and expanding ideas from my time at [TrialTrace](https://demo.trialtrace.com/).

 ## Stack
 - [Next.js](https://nextjs.org/)